Damian4Lupa/timetable/README.md

 Application in preparation

-Searches and displays the best connection between major cities in the UK (London, Birmingham, Glasgow, Sheffield, Manchester, Edinburgh, Liverpool, Bristol and Cardiff).
-For each stage of the journey, it provides its duration and approximate cost.
+Search and display the best connection (bus and train) between the major cities of the UK (London, Birmingham, Glasgow, Sheffield, Manchester, Edinburgh, Liverpool, Bristol and Cardiff).
+At each stage of the journey, it displays the duration and approximate cost.

-The application uses the API https://www.transportapi.com/
+The application uses the https://www.transportapi.com/ API

 ## Available Scripts